jndean/Clockchecker/README.md

         scarletwoman = state.players[me]
         dead_player = state.players[death]
         living_players = sum(
-            not p.is_dead and p.character.category is not TRAVELLER for p in state.players
+            not p.is_dead and p.character.category is not Traveller for p in state.players
         )
         if (